A Guide To Outdoor London

 Dining and drinking

-London has always had a strong outdoor restaurant and bar scene, but it’s been appreciated – and utilised – more than ever this year.
-Of course pub gardens are idyllic in the summer months, but the past couple of months have proved they can work during winter too.
-An abundance of cosy winter terraces are prepped to re-open post-lockdown, complete with heaters, sheepskin rugs and a menu of hot tipples.
+London has always had a strong outdoor restaurant and bar scene, but it’s been appreciated – and utilised – more than ever over the past year.
+Of course pub gardens are idyllic in the summer months, but the influx of cosy terraces popping up late last year proved they can work during winter too.
 There are plenty of places to eat outdoors too: peaceful riverside spots like The River Café, pretty gardens like The Ivy Chelsea Garden, and timeless spots like the courtyard of Chiltern Firehouse.

 The thought of jumping into a freezing cold lake may not be the most appealing right now, but those with an appetite for wild swimming do have options in London year-round.
 Arguably the most picturesque, Hampstead Heath’s swimming ponds are set amongst 800 acres of parkland, with ponds for women, men and mixed groups.
 Another pretty spot is Brockwell Lido, a 50-metre pool surrounded by Grade II-listed art deco buildings.
-Both are re-opening next week post-lockdown, while others are just open during the summer months – check out our guide to outdoor swimming in London for more ideas.
+Check out our guide to outdoor swimming in London for more ideas.